 "After my departure there will arise the ignorant and the crafty, and many things will they ascribe unto Me that I never spake, and many things which I did speak will they withhold, but the day will come when the clouds shall be rolled away, and the Sun of Righteousness shall shine forth with healing in his wings."

 "The sign is the Truth - the pure in heart they shall see it."

-THE VEGETARIAN ORIGINS OF CHRISTIANITY
+THE VEGAN ORIGINS OF CHRISTIANITY

 God commanded man to follow a purely vegan diet: